FAQs

 What if I don't have the money?

-Do not be discouraged.
-Ask family members, friends, and your local church if they would be willing to help sponsor you.
-We do sometimes have partial scholarships available though individuals in our community.
-Do the best you can to raise support and trust God to do the rest.
+If you are unable to afford the program fees, do not be discouraged.
+We encourage you to reach out to family members, friends, and your local church to see if they might be willing to help sponsor you.
+We also occasionally have partial scholarships available through members of our community.
+Do your best to raise support and trust that God will provide for the rest.

 Is there an entrance fee?